Construction of Exponential Families from Statistical Manifolds

 \section{Introduction}

-Information geometry is a rapidly developing discipline that establishes a profound connection between differential geometry and statistical theory through the Fisher information metric (see \cite{amari2000methods, amari2016information, lauritzen1987statistical, ay2017information}).
-Numerous researchers have explored the construction of meaningful distances between probability distributions, acknowledging its critical role in diverse areas including theoretical statistics, information theory, signal processing, quantitative finance, and machine learning.
-To solve this problem, Rao~\cite{rao1945information} introduced the geodesic distance derived from the Fisher information metric, now universally recognized as the Fisher-Rao distance (or Rao's distance).
-The Fisher metric, also called the information metric, is generally positive semi-definite but can be degenerate.
-Cencov (\cite{cencov2000statistical}, p.
-156) proved the uniqueness result for Fisher’s information metric on finite sample spaces.
-Subsequently, in \cite{ay2015information}, the authors extended Cencov's result to infinite sample spaces.
-The Fisher information metric is invariant under parametrization on a sample space $\Xi$ and covariant under parametrization on a parametric space $\Theta$, see \cite{calin2014geometric}.
-The Fisher-Rao distance is inherently designed to be invariant under diffeomorphisms of both the sample space $\Xi$ and the parameter space $\Theta$.
-The Fisher metric has been widely used in many other areas of geometry (see \cite{hitchin2006geometry, fujiwara2020dually, groisser1997instantons, ciaglia2021focus, murray1993information, matsueda2017banados, naudts2009q, petz2007quantum, lesniewski1999monotone, facchi2010classical, barbaresco2014koszul}).
+Information geometry is a rapidly expanding field that reveals a deep interplay between differential geometry and statistical theory through the Fisher information metric (see \cite{amari2000methods, molitor2013exponential, amari2016information, lauritzen1987statistical, ay2017information}).
+Considerable attention has been devoted to the problem of defining meaningful distances between probability distributions, given their fundamental importance in a wide range of applications such as theoretical statistics, information theory, signal processing, quantitative finance, and machine learning.
+In this context, Rao~\cite{rao1945information} introduced the geodesic distance induced by the Fisher information metric, which is now commonly referred to as the Fisher--Rao distance (or Rao’s distance).
+The Fisher metric, also known as the information metric, is in general positive semi-definite, although it may be degenerate. \v{C}encov proved a fundamental uniqueness theorem for the Fisher information metric on finite sample spaces (\cite{cencov2000statistical}, p.~156).
+This result was later extended to infinite sample spaces in \cite{ay2015information}.